verrazzano/verrazzano/image-patch-operator/helm_config/charts/image-patch-operator/README.md

 This Helm chart installs the image patch service components into a Verrazzano environment.

 ## Example: Install Image Patch Operator into Local Minikube Cluster
-First, build the Docker images locally for the Image Patch Operator and WIT.
+First, build the Docker images locally for the Image Patch Operator and WebLogic Image Tool.
 ```bash
 # This assumes your starting directory is the root directory of the verrazzano repository.
 cd image-patch-operator